Overview of RERA Complaint

 The troubled person needs to click on the complaint registration link.
 Once you have clicked on the link, you will be redirected to the complaint form which that person needs to fill with all the required details of his or her complaint.

-The person will also needs to submit his or her personal details such as the name, address, contact details, etc. The troubled person can also attach the supporting documents while filing the complaint.
+The person will also needs to submit his or her personal details such as the name, address, contact details, etc. The troubled person can also attach the supporting necessary papers while filing the complaint.

 Once the person has completely filled the form, you need to pay an amount prescribed for filing the complaint.
 To complete the process you can make use of the online payment method.